surgiie/vault-cli/README.md

 ### Aliasing/Custom Env Names

-If the names of the vault items are not desired for the .env file, you can use aliases by using the `<vault-item-name>:<env-var-name>` format when passing the `--export` options.
+If the names of the vault items are not the ones desired for the .env file, you can use aliases by using the `<vault-item-name>:<env-var-name>` format when passing the `--export` options.
 For example:

 `vault export:env-file --export="some-item-name:SOME_CUSTOM_NAME" --export="some-other-item-name:SOME_OTHER_CUSTOM_NAME"` will generate the .env file with the custom env names instead of names of the vault items: